mandiant/flare-fakenet-ng/README.md

     https://www.github.com/fireeye/flare-fakenet-ng/releases

-Execute FakeNet-NG by running 'fakenet.exe' from the downloaded directory.
+Execute FakeNet-NG by running 'fakenet64.exe' or 'fakenet32.exe' for 64-bit or 32-bit version of Windows respectively.

 This is the preferred method as it does not require you to install any additional modules, which is ideal for a malware analysis machine.